 Among the findings, researchers uncovered that clutter has a significant effect on our mood and self-esteem.
-The study found:

 - A link between high cortisol (stress hormone) levels in female homeowners and a high density of household objects.
 Men don’t seem as bothered by a mess, but their ambivalence resulted in tension with their more orderly wives.
 That added to the wives’ stress.

 - Women associate a neat home with a happy family.
 The more unorganized a living space is, the more stressed women feel.

 - Sorting and pitching objects can be emotionally paralyzing.
 For sentimental, monetary, and scientific reasons, people have a hard time saying goodbye to their possessions.

 In addition to CELF’s findings, neuroscientists at Princeton University conducted a study that revealed clutter makes you distracted and unable to process information as well as you would in an uncluttered, organized, and serene environment.
 When researchers observed people’s ability to successfully perform in an organized versus disorganized environment, the results showed that the clutter competed for their attention.
 This resulted in decreased performance and increased stress.

 “Messy homes and workspaces leave us feeling anxious, helpless, and overwhelmed.
 Yet, rarely is clutter recognized as a significant source of stress in our lives,” writes Sherrie Bourg Carter, a doctor of psychology, for PsychologyToday.com.

 She adds: “Clutter bombards our minds with excessive stimuli (visual, olfactory, tactile), causing our senses to work overtime on stimuli that aren’t necessary or important, and constantly signals to our brains that our work is never done.”

 Why you can’t just clear the clutter: